 - Sewing skills may also be used to mend clothing, so keep sewing needles on hand too.

 - If you already have fabric on hand, then organize it by color or fabric type.

 “Storing extra fabric to make new clothing can also be useful.
 Needles, thread, and other sewing items should be part of every home storage so that torn clothing can be mended.”The Latter-day Saint Woman: Basic Manual for Women, Part B

 Pandemic Face Mask Project

 At the beginning of the pandemic, it was impossible to get face masks shipped from China.
 I oversaw a face mask project for my husband’s healthcare facilities.
-We collected over 2500 hand sewn face masks donated by amazing individuals from four stakes!!!
-It really was a miracle.
+We collected over 2500 hand sewn face masks donated by amazing individuals from four Latter-day Saint stakes!!!
+It really was a true miracle.

-At a time when women are minimizing, keep fabric and thread.
+At a time when some are minimizing, keep your fabric and thread.
 If you have sewing skills, buy fabric and thread this month for a time of need.

 Best wishes and stay focused!